 The best way to start managing your clothing budget is to think about the clothing you bought in the last six months and see what you’re wearing and what you aren’t.
 There are probably a few items you bought that you wish you hadn’t.
 Write down why you bought each item.
 Then, next time you shop, remember to think carefully about the items you regretted purchasing to avoid another regretful purchase.
 Our article on how to start a minimalist wardrobe can help.

 Second, bring your smart phone with you.
 You can search for coupons.
 Lucky jeans may have a $25 off coupon while Express may offer an additional $50 off a $150 purchase.
 Just remember not to overbuy at sales.
 Use the coupons to buy only what you intended to and you could save hundreds annually.

 7. Earn cash rebates

-Free money is always helpful, whether it’s from your credit card’s cash back program or the Upromise free online rewards program.
+Free money is always helpful, whether it’s from your credit card’s cash back program, Ibotta for groceries or the Upromise free online rewards program.
 Your credit card may offer you 1.5 percent back on your purchases, even if you pay off your balance each month.
 Upromise is a free rewards program where you start on the company’s website and get a percentage back of your online shopping purchases.
 The money can be banked and sent to you as cash, put into a college savings account or applied to a student loan balance.
 As long as you don’t buy more than you intended, both options give you free money for savings without hurting your lifestyle.

 For more cost-cutting articles: